 wJste "-" - so then, therefore.
 Usually serving to express result, sometimes purpose.
 Not used in the NT to introduce a question.
 Here introducing an "explanation", Ridderbos.
 That Paul is no longer trusted by the Galatians, when once they would have given their life for him, exposes his gospel ("truth") as the cause, a gospel now called into question by the judaizers.
 "So now .....", Zerwick.

-uJmwn gen. pro. "your" - The genitive is adjectival, relational, as NIV.
+uJmwn gen. pro. "your" - [an enemy] of you.
+The genitive is adjectival, relational, as NIV.

 alhqeuwn (alhqeuw) pres. part. "by telling [you] the truth" - speaking truth.
 The present tense is durative, expressing the ongoing action of telling the truth.
 The participle is adverbial, instrumental, expressing means, as NIV.
 Possibly "by being frank with you", but better "by preaching the truth of the gospel", Fung, Bruce.

 uJmin dat. pro. "you [the truth]" - to you.
 Dative of indirect object.